 Key Current Projects

-The Fraser Basin Council (FBC) is currently seeking climate stories from youth in BC to profile on an interactive, online storymap called My Climate Story.
+The Fraser Basin Council (FBC) is currently seeking climate stories from Indigenous and non-Indigenous youth in BC to profile on an interactive, online storymap called My Climate Story.

 If you are 30 years old or younger and have a story to share, please provide a brief summary by filling this survey.
-We are looking for a wide range of stories, including stories that are focused on climate change and watersheds in BC.
+We are looking for a wide range of climate stories, including stories related to the Fraser River and the Cowichan River in BC.
 We will contact you if your story is selected to be featured on the website.

 My Climate Story project description